valplusplusle/WIFI-Standard-Password-Calculator/README.md

 # NOTE
 THIS code is ONLY for self-protection!
 Use it to test if your Router is involved in this problem!
 Keep in mind to change your passwords!

+# NEW
+I translated the Code to easy PHP.
+Now you have a interface and it works on every System.
+But only for creating a password List!
+Feel free to translate it to other things Like apps etc.

 # Standard-Password-Calculator

 The standard password for the WiFi on a Speedport device is calculated. (on many other ISP too but this code is only to understand how the calculation works!)